 The Company operates the Nuestra Señora Mine and Los Braceros process plant which are located east of the town of Cosalá in the State of Sinaloa, Mexico.
 The Nuestra Señora Mine is an underground silver-zinc-lead - copper mine which has been in commercial production since January 2009.
-The Los Braceros process plant, located 7 km northwest of the Nuestra Señora Mine, is a conventional flotation mill with a nameplate capacity of 1,600 tpd.
-The facility processes ore from the Nuestra Señora Mine and, more recently, smaller tonnages from the nearby La Verde underground silver-copper mine and historic dumps at the past-producing La Estrella Mine.
+The Los Braceros process plant, located 7 km northwest of the Nuestra Señora Mine, is a conventional flotation mill with a nameplate capacity of 1,600 tonnes per day.
+The facility presently processes ore from the Nuestra Señora Mine supplemented with material coming from historic dumps at the past-producing La Estrella Mine.

 Mining at the Nuestra Señora Mine predates the Company's involvement.
-Mine personnel have identified material adjacent to historic working areas in the upper levels of the mine which are expected to contribute increasing mill feed tonnage in 2015 and future periods.
-The safe and efficient extraction of this material is dependent, among other factors, on backfilling of historic voids.
-The Company has been carrying out this activity in a concerted manner since late 2014 when nearly 51 tonnes of material was returned to the Nuestra Señora Mine as backfill for ground support purposes.
+More recently, mine personnel identified material adjacent to historic working areas in the upper levels of the mine which have become increasingly important in maintaining production.
+The future contribution of material from these areas has been better defined following the formal modeling, evaluation and reporting of resources and reserves above Level 8 for the first time.
+The safe and efficient extraction of this material is dependent, among other factors, on the continued backfilling of historic voids.
+The Company placed approximately 394 thousand tonnes of backfill material in 2015.
 Timing differences between the acts of backfilling and mining can impact the availability of new working areas.

-The Galena Complex produces a silver-copper flotation concentrate as well as a silver-lead concentrate from two distinct ore types.
-Material mined at the Galena Complex is milled at the Galena Mill and the Coeur Mill.
-The Galena Mill has an installed milling capacity of 900 tonne-per-day and currently treats silver-lead ores.
-The 450 tonne-per-day capacity Coeur Mill processes silver-copper ore from the Galena Mine.
+The Galena Complex produces a silver-lead concentrate.
+Material mined at the Galena Complex is milled at the Galena Mill.
+The Galena Mill has an installed milling capacity of 900 tonne-per-day but operates below capacity.
+The 450 tonne-per-day capacity Coeur Mill is currently on care-and-maintenance.